 French Silk Pie!
+The End.
+Seriously, that should be all that needs to be said.
+Just say French Silk Pie and most people will come running!
 This has got to be my son’s very favorite pie of all time…and I have a hard time turning down a piece, too.
 Rich, chocolate, creamy and airy deliciousness.

-For years, my Cafe Latte Turtle Cake was my family’s go to Birthday Cake, but at some point number 2 started requesting this pie for his birthday instead.
-He reminded me that for a year or two he liked the old Better than Sex Cake (which my Mom used to call better than Robert Redford because she didn’t say the S word and I called Better than Brad Pitt cake) but that’s another post, altogether.
+For years, my Cafe Latte Turtle Cake was my family’s go to Birthday Cake, but at some point Kraig started requesting French Silk for his birthday instead.
+He reminded me for a little while, the old Better than Sex Cake (which my Mom used to call better than Robert Redford because she didn’t say the “S” word) was a favorite, but that’s a post for another time.

 French Silk Pie